 Are reservations required?

 No, but reservations are highly encouraged.
 Same-day and last minute reservations are welcome but are based on availability and there is no guarantee that we will be able to accommodate your group without advance notice.

 • Plan to arrive early.
-If you arrive late to your reservation, we cannot guarantee that we will be able to start immediately upon arrival.
+If you arrive late to your reservation, we cannot guarantee that you will be able to start immediately upon arrival.

 • Groups of 10 or more are encouraged to make advance reservations in order to receive group pricing and guaranteed access to climbing harnesses.
 For more information, please see our Groups Page.